Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `GET api/v1/leaderboard/teams`

 Returns a list of team names and the blocks those teams counted, in order of the number of blocks they counted from most to least.
+Only teams with blocks counted will be shown.
 The time_period represent how many days in the past the leaderboard is representing.

 #### Request Body